What It’s Like to Live Plastic-Free (and How You Can Do It Too!)

 About That Freebie…

-If you’d like to follow Birgitta, you can find her on Instagram @wertvolllebenohneplastik and at www.wertvolllebenohneplastik.de.
+If you’d like to follow Birgitta, you can find her on Instagram and on her website www.birgittabolte.de.

 Why don’t you share with us in in the comments section below how your deo turned out.
 Do you like it?
 Have you started making some changes in your habits to reduce your plastic waste?
 Have you got any of your own tips that you would like to suggest!
 Let us know!